gongahkia/judgeman/README.md

 3. Click *load unpacked*.
 4. Open the `Rakuzaichi` repo, click *select*.
 5. Click the toggle button to open the `Rakuzaichi` browser extension.
-6. Input your Gemeni API Key and *Save*.

 Support for other browsers like Opera, Vivaldi have not been extensively tested, but this extension should work.
 Open an issue for further support.